 They both are sued, and both have judgements of $2,000,000 against them.
 Both declare bankruptcy.
 What happens next?

-I’m not a lawyer (not even by proxy).
+I’m not a lawyer and this is not legal advice.
 The law is complicated and never common sense – consult your own lawyer and financial adviser when discussing legal protection.

 Still, I’d rather be neighbor B in this situation – note he and his wife can shield a very solid amount of assets in the case of a bankruptcy.
 Did you know that retirement accounts and homes had such disparity in bankruptcy?

 Don’t Pay Off Your Mortgage

 If you’re fully diversified, aren’t treating it as an investment, it’s costing you too much, and you’ve already got $1.36 (or $2.72) million in retirement accounts it might be a good idea to pay off your mortgage.

 If that doesn’t describe you, it’s not a good idea to pay off your mortgage early.